We have Internet now.

 Good editors are very hard to find.
 Traditionally it has always been the editors who select the books to be published, help the authors shape them and often play the role of the author’s personal champion.
 It’s the editor whose reputation matters.
 With this in mind, how do we reimagine 21st century publishing as a cooperative?

-A cooperative platform publisher would be a group of authors working in a specific genre who—in addition to publishing their own books with the help of other platform authors—help edit, review, proofread, narrate audiobooks, edit audiobooks, and host online (or face-to-face) bookclubs and video forums for other authors.
+A cooperative platform publisher would be a group of authors working in a specific genre who—in addition to publishing their own books with the help of other platform authors—edit, review, proofread, narrate audiobooks, edit audiobooks, and host online (or face-to-face) bookclubs and video forums for other authors–and get paid for this work.
 A “platform” cooperative means it exists and functions entirely online.
 The editing/proofreading process could utilize a free, open-source browser-based editing software like editoria, used by academic presses.
 Authors set their own fees for their editorial and production services and earn credits to be redeemed for the production work on their own books.
 Authors have the option of using cash or using credits for services.
 The online platform makes these transactions easy.
 The books are sold by the publisher much as they are today, except there is more focus on direct POD sales to the public.
 And most of the profits go to the authors because the production costs have been covered through credit-enabled barter before the book goes to print.

 Some members will be in higher demand for their services than others, and if they have earned more credits than they can use on their own books, they will want to cash out their credits.
 Some authors in the cooperative won’t want to provide any book production services, and they would be able to purchase credits.
 The cooperative could also act as a referral service for non-author production professionals, in, for example, audiobook production, book cover design, various rights negotiations, and marketing.
 These professionals would pay commission or advertising fees to the co-op, and this would help grow the cash reserves for members who want to cash out credits.
 Income earned from non-members would also go to maintain the website and to pay for advertising in industry review magazines.